Diet and Nutrition

 - Milk and dairy products like cheese and yoghurt are rich in calcium.

 - The calcium content of whole milk is similar to that of skimmed milk, but the fat content of whole milk is relatively higher.
-It is suggested that those who want to keep fit should choose low-fat or skimmed milk.
+Low fat or skimmed milk is advised for those who want to keep fit.

-- Calcium content of green leafy vegetables, fish with bones, firm tofu, calcium-fortified soy milk and nuts is high too.
+- Green leafy vegetables, fish eaten with bones, firm tofu, calcium-fortified soy milk and nuts are also rich in calcium.

 Foods rich in calcium